Rudolf Steiner: Divergence from conventional Christian thought

+James A. Santucci says Anthroposophy is based upon esoteric Christianity.

 Steiner's views of Christianity diverge from conventional Christian thought in key places, and include gnostic elements.
 However, unlike many gnostics, Steiner affirms the unique and actual physical Incarnation of Christ in Jesus at the beginning of the Christian era.

 One of the central points of divergence with conventional Christian thought is found in Steiner's views on reincarnation and karma.

 Steiner also posited two different Jesus children involved in the Incarnation of the Christ: one child descended from Solomon, as described in the Gospel of Matthew; the other child from Nathan, as described in the Gospel of Luke.
 He references in this regard the fact that the genealogies in these two gospels list twenty-six (Luke) to forty-one (Matthew) completely different ancestors for the generations from David to Jesus.

+Monty Waldin notes that the two Jesus children sound heretical to mainstream Christians.
+According to Steiner, Christ will never again have a physical body.

 Steiner's view of the second coming of Christ is also unusual.
 He suggested that this would not be a physical reappearance, but rather, meant that the Christ being would become manifest in non-physical form, in the "etheric realm" – i.e. visible to spiritual vision and apparent in community life – for increasing numbers of people, beginning around the year 1933.
 He emphasized that the future would require humanity to recognize this Spirit of Love in all its genuine forms, regardless of how this is named.
-He also warned that the traditional name, "Christ", might be used, yet the true essence of this Being of Love ignored.
+He also warned that the traditional name, "Christ", might be used, yet the true essence of this Being of Love be ignored.

+The teachings of Anthroposophy got called Christian Gnosticism.
+Indeed, according to the official stance of the Catholic Church, Anthroposophy is "a neognostic heresy".
+Other heresiologists agree.
+The Lutheran (Missouri Sinod) apologist and heresiologist Eldon K. Winker quoted Ron Rhodes that Steiner had the same Christology as Cerinthus.
+Indeed, Steiner thought that Jesus and Christ were two separated beings, who got fused at a certain point in time, which can be construed as Gnostic but not as Docetic, since "they do not believe the Christ departed from Jesus prior to the crucfixion".
+"Steiner's Christology is discussed as a central element of his thought in Johannes Hemleben, Rudolf Steiner: A Documentary Biography, trans.
+Leo Twyman (East Grinstead, Sussex: Henry Goulden, 1975), pp. 96-100.
+From the perspective of orthodox Christianity, it may be said that Steiner combined a docetic understanding of Christ's nature with the Adoptionist heresy."
+Older scholarship says Steiner's Christology is Nestorian.
+According to Egil Asprem, "Steiner's Christology was, however, quite heterodox, and hardly compatible with official church doctrine."

+Anthony Mellors states that Steiner's interpretation of the Bible is heretical.